vipyne/axis3d/README.md

 const box = Box(ctx)
 ```

-Notice we passed Camera a second object with the key "position".
+Notice we passed Camera a second argument, an object with the key "position".
 The array it contains ([0, 0, -5])
 represents the X, Y, and Z coordinates, so this moves the camera back 5 units for a small zoom out.
 Without this, we would have an extreme close up of the cube, instead of seeing the whole thing.

-Finally we create the scene by adding this at the bottom:
+Finally, create the scene by adding this at the bottom:
 ```javascript
 frame(() => {
   camera(() => {